| AAmber fluid : beer Ankle biter : small child

 Aussie (pron.
 Ozzie) : Australian

-B & S : Bachelors' and Spinsters' Ball - a very enjoyable party usually
+BB & S : Bachelors' and Spinsters' Ball - a very enjoyable party usually

-Back of Bourke : a very long way away
+held in rural areas Back of Bourke : a very long way away

 Bail (somebody) up : to corner somebody physically